ec-jrc/pyg2p/README.md

 ```

 #### invdist
-It's the inverse distance algorithm with scipy.kd_tree , using 8 neighbours.
+It's the inverse distance algorithm with scipy.kd_tree, using 4 neighbours.

 ```json
 {